COS301-SE-2021/Integrated-Data-Intelligence-Suite/README.md

 <br>
 I am very Interested in Quantum computing <br>
 and how far it will rise in the future<br>
-my hobbies include gymming,watching movies, playing viedo games<br>
+my hobbies include gymming,watching movies, playing video games<br>
 I enjoy coding and learning new things<br>
 </p>
 </td>